laraklopper/Nationality-App/Accessible Rich Internet Applications.md

 # Accessible Rich Internet Applications (ARIA)

 #### **INTRODUCTION**

 The domain of web accessibility defines how to make web content usable by persons with disabilities.
 Accessible Rich Internet Applications (ARIA) define ways to make the web more accessible to people with disabilities.
 ARIA attributes improve accessibility for users relying on assistive technologies.
-Many standard HTML elements have built-in accessibility features.
-However, when developers create custom components (like modals, tabs, sliders, etc.), these features might not be present.

 ## TABLE OF CONTENTS
 1. [KEY ARIA ROLES](#key-aria-roles)